Efficient Change-Point Detection for Tackling Piecewise-Stationary Bandits: Regret Analysis

-Assumption~\ref{ass:LongPeriodsGlobal} below is easy to interpret and standard in non-stationary bandits.
-It requires that the distance between two consecutive breakpoints is large enough: how large depends on the magnitude of the largest change that happen at those two breakpoints.
-Under this assumption, we provide in Theorem~\ref{thm:mainRegretBoundGlobal} a finite time problem-dependent regret upper bound.
-It features the parameters $\alpha$ and $\delta$, the KL-divergence terms $\kl(\mu_{i}^{(k)},\mu_{k^*}^{(k)})$ expressing the hardness of the (stationary) MAB problem between two breakpoints, and the $\Delta^{(k)}$ terms expressing the hardness of the change-point detection problem.
+We first introduce an assumption, which is easy to interpret and standard in non-stationary bandits.
+It requires that the distance between two consecutive breakpoints is large enough: how large depends on the magnitude of the largest change that happens at those two breakpoints.